786 471 8955 (Call or Text)

 6

 For the critical thinker, medical school marks only the beginning.
-Lifelong learning teaches us that knowledge is incomplete, becomes quickly outdated, and is frequently refuted.
+A lifelong of learning teaches us that knowledge is incomplete, becomes quickly outdated, and frequently refuted.
 It cultivates the critical thinker's most valuable asset: intellectual humility.

 Critical Thinking in Medicine